About the Mary River Catchment

 Organisation Profile

 The Mary River Catchment Coordination Association is a very active Integrated Catchment Management organisation overseen by the Mary River Catchment Coordinating Committee (MRCCC), which comprises interest sector representatives from 25 industry, community and government sectors with interests in sustainable natural resource management.
-The group was incorporated on the 17th March 1995 and today, collectively, reaches out to thousands of catchment residents through our stakeholder Delegates and associated networks throughout the Mary Catchment, which encompasses an area of 10,000 km2.
+The group was incorporated on the 17th March 1995 and today, collectively, reaches out to thousands of catchment residents through our stakeholder Delegates and associated networks throughout the catchment, which encompasses an area of 10,000 km2.

 In 1996, the MRCCC’s non regulatory and cooperative approach facilitated the development of the Mary Catchment Strategy, which outlined a suite of actions to improve catchment health.
 An implementation plan to carry out the works needed to achieve the actions outlined in the Catchment Strategy was published in 2002.
 The Mary River and Tributaries Rehabilitation Implementation Plan was subsequently published in 2002, prioritising river and stream reaches for rehabilitation investment.
 These documents outline a 50 year strategic vision and planning framework for creating a sustainable and productive future for the catchment and were developed in active partnership with the Queensland Government, local communities and industry.

-Recently the MRCCC produced the draft Mary River Threatened Species Recovery Plan in collaboration with multiple stakeholders, including the federal government Department of Environment, the state government Department of Environment and Heritage Protection and widespread community consultation.
+In 2016, the MRCCC produced the draft Mary River Threatened Species Recovery Plan in collaboration with multiple stakeholders, including the federal government Department of Environment, the state government Department of Environment and Heritage Protection and widespread community consultation.
 The implementation of on-ground actions identified in the draft Recovery Plan are underway, through support from the federal government.

-Over the past 25 years, the MRCCC has successfully developed and implemented projects for a range of organisations including the Federal Government Departments of Agriculture and Environment, local government across the Wide Bay and Sunshine Coast regions, State Government including the Department of Main Roads, and regional organisations.
+Over the past 30 years, the MRCCC has successfully developed and implemented projects for a range of organisations including the Federal Government Departments of Agriculture and Environment, local government across the Wide Bay and Sunshine Coast regions, State Government including the Department of Main Roads, and regional organisations.

 Integrated Catchment Management